aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-slide/convert-slide/_index.md

 description: "Convert PowerPoint slide to image (Bitmap, PNG, or JPG) in Java"
 ---

-Aspose.Slides for Java allows you to convert slides (in presentations) to images.
+title: Aspose.Slides for Android via Java allows you to convert slides (in presentations) to images.
 These are the supported image formats: BMP, PNG, JPG (JPEG), GIF, and others.

 To convert a slide to an image, do this: